Real Estate Marketing Ideas, Real Estate Lead Generation, Real Estate Tips

 • Engagement This Week

-Post at the right time – Another part of understanding your audience as well as your industry, is understanding what time of day your content will receive the most engagement.
+Another part of understanding your audience and industry, is understanding what time of day your content will receive the most engagement.

 Now, engagement times may be different for specific cities and people.
 You need to pay close attention to what works for your community and your following.
 You can check to see when your followers are online by clicking on the Posts tab within your page’s Insights.

-We understand that a majority of content produced for real estate Facebook pages will be, well, real estate.
+We understand that a majority of content produced for real estate Facebook pages will be related to real estate.
 That does not mean that your posts have to be clones of each other.
 It is important to provide your followers with a variety of content relevant to your industry.

 • Day-to-day real estate business – this will allow you to beef up your Facebook page while staying relevant to your industry